colah/NN-Topology-Post/index.md

 On the other hand, if we only care about achieving good classification results, it seems like we might not care.
 If a tiny bit of the data manifold is snagged on another manifold, is that a problem for us?
 It seems like we should be able to get arbitrarily good classification results despite this issue.

-*(My intuition is that trying to cheat the problem like this is a bad idea: it's hard to imagine that it won't be a dead end.)*
+*(My intuition is that trying to cheat the problem like this is a bad idea: it's hard to imagine that it won't be a dead end.
+In particular, in an optimization problem where local minima are a big problem, picking an architecture that can't genuinely solve the problem seems like a recipe for bad performance.)*

 Better Layers for Manipulating Manifolds?
 -----------------------------------------